Microscopic Description of Critical Bubbles: Effective description

 We can invert this relation in the region where it is injective to obtain the source as a function of the expectation value, $J=J(\field)$, and the effective potential is obtained by integrating this function at fixed $\fs$ and $T$ (see Eq.~\eqn{eq:def_potential}):

 The result is shown in Fig.~\ref{fig:operator_effective}(right) in terms of the difference between the potential and its value in the metastable state,

-In the figure we see the existence of two minima and one maximum in the region of the phase transition, as expected.\footnote{A similar result for the same model was obtained in \cite{jorge}.}
+In the figure we see the existence of two minima and one maximum in the region of the phase transition, as expected.\footnote{A similar result for the same model was obtained in \cite{jorge}.} With the effective potential in hand, we can proceed to the determination of the kinetic-term coefficient $Z(\field,T)$.

-With the effective potential in hand, we now turn to the determination of the kinetic-term coefficient $Z(\field,T)$.
-In doing so, we encounter a subtle issue related to scheme dependence.
-This subtlety arises if one follows the procedure of Refs.~\cite{Ares:2021ntv,Henriksson:2025vci}, but was absent in those works because the scaling dimension of the scalar operator considered there forbids the introduction of finite counterterms.
+Before doing so, note that the quantities shown in Fig.~\ref{fig:operator_effective} are scheme dependent, due to the explicit appearance of $\be$ in the formulas for the expectation value of the dual operator and the free energy density.
+In the calculation of the kinetic term we encounter an additional issue related to scheme dependence.
+We will explain this in more detail below.